Thursday, November 27, 2008

 The Final Day & Final Thoughts

+I woke up early on Sunday to attend 9am mass with my parents at the St. Louis Cathedral in Jackson Square.
+The outside of the cathedral is much more impressive than the inside, which tried too hard to replicate the magnificence of European cathedrals.
 After the service ended I dropped my parents off at the hotel and took a solo stroll around the neighborhood.
 One of the buildings I wanted to take a closer look at was the Pontalba building, a row of townhouses built by Baroness Micaela Almonester de Pontalba.
 Wanting to keep her fortune in the family, her father-in-law had tried to kill her for attempting to divorce his son.
 She survived multiple gunshots, divorced her husband and recovered her property through a court order.
 That sounds pretty kick-ass for a woman in the 1800s.

 So why did I want to take a closer at the Pontalba buildings?
 Because the Baroness had the letters 'A' and 'P' subtly intertwined into the wrought iron work above each doorway and on each balcony.
 The narcissist in me had to check it out.